-How can I help my child handle failure?
+How do we help our kids who fear failure?
 It’s a question many parents grapple with as they watch their youngsters grow up and try new things.
 Luckily, Dr. Michele Borba has written this guest post on how we can help girls overcome life’s early stumbles.
 Dr. Borba is a globally-recognized educational psychologist and parenting, bullying and character expert whose aim is to strengthen children’s empathy and resilience, and break the cycle of youth violence.
-She has delivered keynotes and workshops to over 1,000,000 participants and authored 24 books translated into 14 languages:
+She has delivered keynotes and workshops to over 1,000,000 participants and authored 24 books translated into 14 languages.

 One of the inevitable facts of life is that everyone makes mistakes.
 Granted, some mistakes are more significant than others and harder to get over, but they are a part of life.
 How individuals deal with those mistakes is significant to their self-esteem.

 Children with high self-esteem appear much better at coping with their errors.
 Watching children with positive self-perceptions deal with an error is always a magnificent sight.
 These children literally stand up, brush off their knees, and say, “Well, I blew it.
 What should I do differently next time?”
 They recognize that a mistake was made and admit the error.
 Most importantly, these children also develop a strategy to change the mistake and not do the same thing again.
 What they do, in reality, is leam from their errors.

 The process of making and learning from mistakes is an extremely valuable life skill because learning involves risking.
 Every time children risk, they will not always be right.
 But, because they’ve tried something new, there’s always the chance they will succeed.
 Each new success enhances self-esteem.
 Each esteem-enhancing experience refuels their desire to try again…and again…and again.